 You start to feel like your drowning as soon as you jump in.

-At first, it made my head spin, I’m sure it’s worse if you have no desire to learn it at all.
+At first, it made my head spin.
+I’m sure it’s worse if you have no desire to learn it at all.
 So I wasted all this time and learned all this stuff, and two years later, I realized I was still way behind.

 What if you don’t use keywords and how to handle negative comments!?!

 If you don’t optimize your blog posts, search engines won’t have any idea where to distribute your content, and all your hard work ends up in the internet space.
 Everything you type into the search bar is directed to a specific keyword.
 If you don’t have the right keywords, you get connected with random groups of people.

 What are the different kinds of keywords?

 Anything you have ever typed into a search bar is usually a key phrase that Google, Bing, Yahoo, and all search engines use to decipher what it is you’re trying to find.

 - red paper